Supporting high-contrast themes (XAML)

-A Windows Store app built for Windows using C++, C#, or Visual Basic supports high-contrast themes by default.
-If a user has chosen that they want the system to use a high-contrast theme from Windows 8 system settings or accessibility tools, the framework automatically uses colors and style settings that produce a high-contrast layout and rendering for controls and components in the UI.
+A Windows Runtime app using C++, C#, or Visual Basic supports high-contrast themes by default.
+If a user has chosen that they want the system to use a high-contrast theme from system settings or accessibility tools, the framework automatically uses colors and style settings that produce a high-contrast layout and rendering for controls and components in the UI.

-This default support is based on using the default themes for the default controls.
-These themes make references to system colors as resource definitions, and the resource sources change automatically when the system is using a high-contrast mode.
+This default support is based on using the default themes and templates.
+These themes and templates make references to system colors as resource definitions, and the resource sources change automatically when the system is using a high-contrast mode.
 However, if you use custom templates, themes, and styles for your control, be careful that you do not disable the built-in support for high contrast.
-If you use Blend for Microsoft Visual Studio 2012 for Windows 8 for styling, Blend generates a separate, high-contrast theme alongside the primary theme whenever you define a template that is significantly different from the default template.
-The separate theme dictionaries go into ThemeDictionaries, a dedicated property of a ResourceDictionary element.
+If you use one of the XAML designers for Microsoft Visual Studio for styling, the designer generates a separate, high-contrast theme alongside the primary theme whenever you define a template that is significantly different from the default template.
+The separate theme dictionaries go into the ThemeDictionaries collection, a dedicated property of a ResourceDictionary element.

 For more info on themes and control templates, see Quickstart: Control templates.
 It's often very informative to look at the XAML resource dictionaries and themes for specific controls and see how the themes are constructed and how they reference resources that are similar but different for each possible high-contrast setting.